-This Self-Assessment Tool for Early Childhood Programs Serving Families Experiencing Homelessness has been specifically designed for child care, Head Start and Early Head Start, and public pre-k programs as a guide for welcoming and supporting families and children experiencing homelessness into these programs.
+This Self-Assessment Tool for Early Childhood Programs Serving Families Experiencing Homelessness (PDF) has been specifically designed for child care, Head Start and Early Head Start, and public pre-k programs as a guide for welcoming and supporting families and children experiencing homelessness into these programs.
 Early care and education providers play a critical role in identifying and supporting families with young children who are experiencing homelessness and connecting those families to other resources within their community.
 Being exposed to a safe, stable, and developmentally appropriate environment while young is important to healthy child development.

 The Early Childhood Self-Assessment Tool for Family Shelters is specifically designed to guide family shelter staff as they create a safe and developmentally appropriate environment for infants, toddlers, and preschoolers.
 This guide was originally developed in 2014 and recently updated in 2020.
 The Early Childhood Self-Assessment Tool for Shelters was validated through research and revised with the input of early childhood experts.
 The revision has a wealth of resources and information for shelters to support infants, toddlers, preschoolers, and families experiencing homelessness.

 The Corporation for Supportive Housing (CSH) and the Administration for Children and Families (ACF) released the Early Childhood Self-Assessment Tool for Family Supportive Housing – A Guide to Support the Safe, Healthy Development of Young Children.
-Supportive housing for families with young children is an ideal environment to increase parent/caregiver understanding of how they can positively impact early learning.
+(PDF) Supportive housing for families with young children is an ideal environment to increase parent/caregiver understanding of how they can positively impact early learning.
 Being exposed to a safe, stable, and developmentally appropriate environment while young is important to healthy child development.
 This new tool contains suggestions for making supportive housing, both scattered site and single site, safe and developmentally appropriate for infants, toddlers, and preschoolers.

-Supporting Children's Social Emotional Well Being in MA Homeless Shelters - In the last quarter of 2013, homeless shelters across Massachusetts were overwhelmed by an influx of young families.1 Public agency managers from the Departments of Early Education and Care (EEC), Public Health (DPH) and Housing and Community Development (DHCD) mobilized together to help shelters manage, and to reduce the impact on children from instability, trauma and high-stress.
+Supporting Children's Social Emotional Well Being in MA Homeless Shelters (PDF) - In the last quarter of 2013, homeless shelters across Massachusetts were overwhelmed by an influx of young families.1 Public agency managers from the Departments of Early Education and Care (EEC), Public Health (DPH) and Housing and Community Development (DHCD) mobilized together to help shelters manage, and to reduce the impact on children from instability, trauma and high-stress.
 Agency managers pooled financial resources from an infusion of Race To the Top funding and intervened to help shelter staff communicate and lead in ways that benefited young children and their families in the short-term, and contributed to children’s positive outcomes over the long-term.

 Tool: Aligning Early Childhood Programs to Serve Children Experiencing Homelessness.
-A chart comparing preschool, Head Start, and child care policies for children experiencing homelessness.
+(PDF) A chart comparing preschool, Head Start, and child care policies for children experiencing homelessness.
 Organized by topic area, this chart compares effective dates; funding levels; definitions; eligibility; eligibility determinations; outreach and identification; enrollment; continuity/stability; transportation; collaborations; referrals; and family engagement.
 This publication was written in collaboration with the Office of Early Childhood Development at the Administration for Children and Families at the U.S. Department of Health and Human Services.

-Access to Early Childhood Development Services for Homeless Families with Young Children: An Exploratory Project that examines the challenges of families with young children and how they manage daily life and child development when they experience episodes of homelessness, including times when they temporarily live doubled-up or in a hotel or motel due to a loss of housing or economic hardship.
+Access to Early Childhood Development Services for Homeless Families with Young Children: An Exploratory Project (PDF)that examines the challenges of families with young children and how they manage daily life and child development when they experience episodes of homelessness, including times when they temporarily live doubled-up or in a hotel or motel due to a loss of housing or economic hardship.

-The updated Early Childhood Homelessness in the United States Visit disclaimer page : 50-State Profile provides a snapshot of early childhood data available for children who are experiencing homelessness.
+The updated Early Childhood Homelessness in the United States (PDF) Visit disclaimer page : 50-State Profile provides a snapshot of early childhood data available for children who are experiencing homelessness.
 It includes publicly available data for 2017-2018.

-The updated Early Childhood Homelessness in the United States: 50-State Profile provides a snapshot of early childhood data available for children who are experiencing homelessness.
+The updated Early Childhood Homelessness in the United States: 50-State Profile (PDF)provides a snapshot of early childhood data available for children who are experiencing homelessness.
 It includes publicly available data for 2014-2015.
 The updated profile also includes two new related factors: the percentage of families experiencing a high housing cost burden and the percentage of low-income working families with young children under 6.

-- The Guide to Developmental and Behavioral Screening for housing and shelter providers addresses the importance of developmental and behavioral screening, how to talk to parents, where to go for help, and how to select the most appropriate screening tool for the population served as well as the provider implementing the screening.
+- The Guide to Developmental and Behavioral Screening (PDF) for housing and shelter providers addresses the importance of developmental and behavioral screening, how to talk to parents, where to go for help, and how to select the most appropriate screening tool for the population served as well as the provider implementing the screening.

 - Head Start Interactive Homelessness Lessons provide Head Start, Early Head Start, and Migrant and Seasonal programs information about serving families who are experiencing homelessness, including eligibility and enrollment requirements.
 The lessons highlight outreach and identification strategies, evaluate positive options for working with families, and identify ways to work with community partners.

-- The Highlights on Homelessness from the ECD Newsletters in 2015 are a compilation of articles that provides resources from ACF and partners including Project CATCH in Raleigh, NC; Primo Center for Women and children, Chicago, IL; Research to Policy Resource List; UMOM in Phoenix, AZ and Families in Transition, Rockford, IL.
+- The Highlights on Homelessness from the ECD Newsletters in 2015 (PDF)are a compilation of articles that provides resources from ACF and partners including Project CATCH in Raleigh, NC; Primo Center for Women and children, Chicago, IL; Research to Policy Resource List; UMOM in Phoenix, AZ and Families in Transition, Rockford, IL.